SteCiu01/SteCiu01/README.md

 -----

-From time to time I like to take part in data challenge, and I am proud of having obtained some notable results.

 ### 🏆 2× Maven Analytics Data Challenge Winner

+From time to time I like to take part in data challenges, and I am proud of having obtained some notable results.

 |Challenge                                                                            |Result  |
 |-------------------------------------------------------------------------------------|--------|